Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 Packaging Docker apps can take quite a bit of time.
 Please give it a couple of minutes.
 Unfortunately the Actyx CLI does not provide any feedback during packaging yet (we are working on that).
 :::

 After a few moments you’ll find an app package in your folder.
-This is deployed into the local ActyxOS node by running
+This can be deployed to the ActyxOS node by running

 ```
 ax apps deploy --local com.actyx.sample-docker-app-1.0.0.tar.gz localhost